Fundamental building block for all-optical scalable quantum networks: Success probabilities of CBM

-{\bf (Under losses)} Let us now consider CBM under photon losses.
+Let us now consider CBM under photon losses.
 Assume that the photons in the first and second qubit survive with rate $\eta$ and $\eta'$, respectively.
-The success and failure probability of $\rm B_{(1)}$ can be calculated as below:
+The success and failure probabilities of $\rm B_{(1)}$ can be calculated as below: